CLANCY OVERELL | Editor | Contact

 “Whats with all this gay shit?
 He’s acting like the party would actually allow gays to get married?”

 “I was able to condemn marriage equality, get elected, and have a gay sister at the same time.
-This bloke doesn’t understand Australia’s jaded aspirational class… I would have won this election, hands down,”
+This bloke doesn’t understand Australia’s jaded aspirational class… I would have won the last election, hands down,”

 “Peta was really good at getting me on the front of the telegraph – Malcolm won’t even go on 2GB,”